 This makes it essential that landlords assess each pet request carefully and thoroughly before granting consent, rather than giving informal or provisional approvals.
 It is also worth noting that if the same tenant later wishes to acquire an additional pet, they must submit a fresh written request, which the landlord must then assess on its own merits.

 Silence is not a neutral position under the new rules.
 If a landlord fails to respond to a pet request within the statutory 28-day window, the tenant will be able to apply directly to the court.
-The court may then enforce the landlord's obligations if it believes the landlord is not meeting their legal duties under the Act.

 This means that inaction carries the same legal risk as an unreasonable refusal.
 Landlords must have a clear system in place to log incoming pet requests and track response deadlines to avoid inadvertently triggering court proceedings.